|Meredith Atwood/Swim Bike Mom|

 Soon I will write about how my hope-building, advocating and awareness-building are constantly reworking for the better.
 There are some truly amazing things happening which I cannot talk about quite yet.
 One thing I can talk about is that I am going to be rewriting my GoFundMe story.
 My fundraising goal is no longer to just get me to Augusta.
 It is to help me spread the word about Congenital Adrenal Hyperplasia.
 One of those ways, which is a major one, is training and participating in IRONMAN 70.3 Augusta.
 Speaking at conferences and to groups are other ways.
 Creating more of a web presence would help in other ways.

-To help me continue this journey, please visit: www.gofundme.com/my-ironman-journey.
+To help me continue this journey, please visit: gofundme.com/help-triing-by-50-spread-the-word.
 Any help is appreciated.
-It doesn't just help me get to Augusta.